Hoyt Purvis Award for Service in International Education

 Successful nominees will have a record of outstanding service and/or leadership to international education and a commitment to promoting mutual understanding between peoples of all nations within the University of Arkansas campus community and the greater community.
 A committee designated by the Dean of the Graduate School and International Education will review nominations and make the final selections.

 Names will be engraved on a permanent plaque to be displayed within GSIE.
-The awards to the recipients will be a nonmonetary recognition.
+Additionally, winners will receive a monetary award.
 The Dean of the Graduate School and International Education or a designee will present the awards.

 Professor Hoyt Purvis served the campus as an administrator and faculty member for more than three decades before retiring in 2016.
 His contributions to the field of international education on campus included: